 We are focused on maintaining an inclusive work environment that best supports the diverse needs of the patient communities we serve.
 Among other factors in hiring, we consider geographic, gender, age, racial and ethnic diversity.
-Currently, women represent 43% of our executive team, 36% of our leadership team (VP and above), and 30% of our board of directors.
-In 2021, we grew our list of employee resource groups and expanded our sourcing for new talent to foster increased diversity in our talent pipeline.
+Women represent 38% of our executive team, 28% of our leadership team (vice president and above), 33% of our board of directors and 51% of our workforce.
+We continue to grow our list of employee resource groups and expand our sourcing for new talent to foster increased diversity in our talent pipeline.
 We are also committed to equitable pay for all employees.
 We use industry benchmarks and annual internal equity reviews to make salary adjustments as needed in efforts to ensure a fair and bias-free compensation system.
 As we grow, we are continuing to implement initiatives to advance the development of diverse talent and ensure diverse succession plans both in our employee workforce and our board of directors, and to support equity and inclusion for all.